mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Verify that the ciphersuite and protocol version of the KeyPackage match those in use in the group.

-* Verify that the `leaf_node` of the KeyPackage is valid for an Add proposal according to {{leaf-node-validation}}.
+* Verify that the `leaf_node` of the KeyPackage is valid for a KeyPackage according to {{leaf-node-validation}}.

 * Verify that the signature on the KeyPackage is valid using the public key